 Understanding the Risks of Type 1 Diabetes This Winter

-Prevention & Treatment Colder weather can bring about unpleasant colds and flus, but did you know there’s also a higher incidence of a chronic illness called Type 1 diabetes?
+Prevention & Treatment Colder weather can bring about unpleasant colds, flus and a bunch of other problems.
+But did you know there’s also a higher incidence of a chronic illness called Type 1 diabetes?

 Did you know that with the colder months approaching there will be more new cases of Type 1 diabetes diagnosed than during warmer seasons?